k-dickinson/model_attacks_and_robustness/README.md

 The model was tested on complex linguistic phenomena that commonly challenge sentiment analysis systems:

 **Negation Handling**:
-- "This movie is not bad at all" → Positive (0.962)
+- "This movie is not bad at all" → Positive (0.952)
-- "I don't hate this film" → Positive (0.966)
+- "I don't hate this film" → Positive (0.950)
-- "The acting wasn't terrible" → Positive (0.961)
+- "The acting wasn't terrible" → Positive (0.944)

 **Sarcasm Detection**:
-- "Oh great, another generic action movie" → Negative (0.929)
+- "Oh great, another generic action movie" → Negative (0.921)
-- "Wow, what a masterpiece of cinema" → Positive (0.955)
+- "Wow, what a masterpiece of cinema" → Positive (0.948)
-- "I just love sitting through 3 hours of boredom" → Negative (0.737)
+- "I just love sitting through 3 hours of boredom" → Positive (0.516)

 **Mixed Sentiment Analysis**:
-- "Great acting but terrible plot" → Negative (0.961)
+- "Great acting but terrible plot" → Negative (0.923)
-- "Beautiful cinematography ruined by poor dialogue" → Negative (0.951)
+- "Beautiful cinematography ruined by poor dialogue" → Negative (0.938)
-- "I loved the music but hated everything else" → Negative (0.503)
+- "I loved the music but hated everything else" → Positive (0.591)

 #### Test 4: Model Calibration Analysis